ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 ## Members of a Problem Details Object {#members}

-A problem details object can have the following members:
+A problem details object can have the following members, all of which are OPTIONAL:

 ### "type"